 Little by little, I started to realize that my mind was becoming more clear throughout the day.
 I also found myself being less reactive when unexpected challenges would show up in my life.
 Most of all, I felt more at peace.

-But here’s the thing— I didn’t notice these things for quite a long time.
+But here’s the thing— I didn’t notice these fruits for quite a long time.
 In the beginning of this new practice, it felt very rote, mechanical, and even lazy.
 Why?
 Because I was more concerned with quantity than quality.

 But like the crow trying to get water from the pitcher, as I continued placing tiny pebbles of prayer into the waters each day, they eventually rose to a level where I could reach them and quench my thirst.